Sean Murphy Player Props: Braves vs. Twins

-The Atlanta Braves and Sean Murphy (.471 slugging percentage over his past 10 games, including one homer), battle starting pitcher Joe Ryan and the Minnesota Twins at Truist Park, Tuesday at 7:20 PM ET.
+Sean Murphy -- batting .294 with two doubles, two home runs, three walks and four RBI in his past 10 games -- will be in action for the Atlanta Braves versus the Minnesota Twins, with Kenta Maeda on the mound, on June 28 at 12:20 PM ET.

-He had two hits (going 2-for-4 with an RBI) in his most recent appearance against the Reds.
+He notched a home run while going 1-for-4 in his most recent game against the Twins.

 Sean Murphy Game Info & Props vs. the Twins